-After Laser Eye Surgery, many people get a shock when looking in the mirror for the first time with their new and greater level of visual clarity.
+After Laser Eye Surgery, it’s often a shock when you look in the mirror for the first time with your new and much greater level of visual clarity.

-If you’re like me and part of the later group of responses, you’ll be raring to find out how long it will be until you can once again wear makeup after having Laser Eye Surgery.
+If you’re like me and are more inclined to come out with the latter, you may be raring to find out how long it will be until you can once again wear makeup after having Laser Eye Surgery.

-In the short video below, expert laser eye surgeon Mr Glenn Carp offers advice on wearing makeup and stresses the importance of avoiding the big three—eye shadow, eye liner, and mascara.
+In the short video below, expert laser eye surgeon Mr Glenn Carp offers advice on wearing makeup after Laser Eye Surgery and stresses the importance of avoiding the big three—eye shadow, eye liner, and mascara.

 Mr Glenn Carp answers the question: When can I wear make-up after Laser Eye Surgery?

-As Mr Glenn Carp explains in the video above, it is best practice to abstain from wearing eye makeup for a period of one week after surgery.
+As Mr Carp explains in the video above (in which he is makeup free) it’s best practice to abstain from wearing eye makeup for a period of at least one week after Laser Eye Surgery.

-However, normal face make-up, for example lipstick, is fine to use just a day or two after the treatment.
-It’s only really the makeup that is applied in and around the eyes that needs to be avoided like the plague for at least the first 7 days.
+Fortunately, this week-long makeup-free period doesn’t include all types of face make-up.
+For example, lipstick is fine to use just a day or two after the treatment.
+It’s only really the makeup that is applied in and around the eyes that needs to be strictly avoided for at least the first seven days.

-During this time it’s most important to avoid wearing the following cosmetics: eyeliner, eye shadow, and mascara.
-This is mainly to avoid any unwanted fibres or liquids to enter the eye, cause irritation, and affect the eye’s recovery process.
+During this time, it’s most important to avoid wearing the following cosmetics: eyeliner, eye shadow, and mascara.
+The stricter you are, the better, as you will avoid any unwanted fibres or liquids entering the eye, causing irritation, and prolonging the eye’s recovery process.